 Duty Cycle (ED)

-Duty Cycle is expressed as a percentage and represents the proportion of time a solenoid is powered.
-If a solenoid is energised for 15 seconds and switched off for 45 seconds before being powered again, then the total on/off cycle time is 60 seconds, expressed as 25% duty cycle.
+The duty cycle is expressed as a percentage and represents the proportion of time a solenoid is powered.
+If a solenoid is energised for 15 seconds and switched off for 45 seconds before being powered again, then the total on/off cycle time is 60 seconds, expressed as a 25% duty cycle.

-If the energised period is continuous, then the solenoid needs to be rated at 100%.
-The duty cycle is based on a standard ambient temperature of 35°C and a particular chosen voltage.
+If the energised period is continuous, the solenoid must be rated at 100%.
+The duty cycle is based on a standard ambient temperature of 35°C and a chosen voltage.

-Many solenoids come with a 100% duty cycle which is ideal for most applications, however, if your requirement requires a greater force for shorter periods, then the duty cycle can be modified providing the force that the application needs.
+Many solenoids come with a 100% duty cycle ideal for most applications.
+However, if your requirement requires a greater force for shorter periods, the duty cycle can be modified to provide the energy the application needs.

 Force measurement is in Newtons.
 Once energised, a solenoid will develop a force to start the movement of the plunger, defined as the pull-in force.

-As the plunger moves, the force available will increase until the maximum force at the end of a stroke, this is the force of the solenoid shown in our technical data.
+As the plunger moves, the force available will increase until the maximum power is at the end of a stroke.
+This is the force of the solenoid shown in our technical data.

-Other forces include the holding force of bi-stable solenoids with the armature in the full home position, and at the start position.
-The available force may depend on the mounting orientation and if a return spring is being used.
+Other forces include the holding power of bi-stable solenoids with the armature in a home position at the start.
+The available strength may depend on the mounting orientation and if a return spring is being used.

-Force output is affected by temperature, the higher the temperature, the lower the force.
+Force output is affected by temperature.
+The higher the temperature, the lower the force.
 The quoted torque or force figures are given at 90% of the rated voltage and with a warm winding.
-With a cold winding and the rated voltage, the value is significantly higher.
+The value is significantly higher with a cold winding and the rated voltage.
 Rotary solenoid output is defined as available torque.
 Note: 1 Newton = 0.1Kgf = 0.225 lbf.

 You should specify the operating voltage of your solenoid; most solenoids are DC.